Working theory regarding bureaucracy

 There are mainly two things wrong here.

 The tax cut and the mostly arbitrary divisions that it entails seem unnecessary to me.
 For any enterprise, the difference between the cost you incur and the amount of money you can turn your time into, is your value add for which you already pay a VAT.
-Why then complicate matters with another tax designed especially to hurt the lower educated?
+Why then complicate matters2 with another tax designed especially to hurt the lower educated3?

 Week 252